A practical comparison of the leading webinar platforms, including features, use-cases, and real user ratings.

 Check integrations with your existing stack Webinar software rarely lives on its own.
 Make sure the platform fits cleanly into your CRM, marketing automation, and analytics tools, especially if webinars are tied to pipeline or customer education.

 Shortlist and test Most teams benefit from testing two or three platforms.
 Running a real webinar is often the fastest way to understand whether a tool fits your workflow and audience.
+Once you have chosen a platform, see our step-by-step guide to hosting a webinar for everything you need to run your first session.

 A note on Contrast